muhammadmateensadiq/Blockchain-AI-Powered-Lost-Found-System-Solidity-Smart-Contract/README.txt

-# Blockchain Prototype for AI-Powered Lost & Found Platform
+# LostAndFoundChain Blockchain Prototype

-Smart contract accompanying the research paper:
-*"Blockchain and AI-Based Platform for Managing Lost and Found Items in Public Places"*
+**LostAndFoundChain** is a prototype smart contract for the Blockchain and AI-Based Platform for Managing Lost and Found Items.

-– Muhammad Mateen Sadiq, 2025
+## Structure
+- `contracts/LostAndFoundChain.sol`: The main Solidity smart contract executed in Remix IDE.
+- `scripts/deploy_with_ethers.ts`: Script for deploying the contract using ethers.js (tested on testnets).

 ---